Hexagonal Bottle, Vessels Type, Series A

 Arts, P.L.W., "A Collection of Ancient Glass 500 BC - 500 AD," ANTIEK Lochem, 2000, p.
 103.

 Comparative ReferencesSee also Israeli, Yael, "Sidonian Mold-Blown Glass Vessels in the Museum Haaretz," Journal of Glass Studies, vol. 6, 1964, p.
 34. Cf. von Saldern, Axel et al., Gläser der Antike, Sammlung Erwin Oppenländer, Hamburg, 1974, nos.
-401-459.Probably first half of first century
+401-459.Probably mid-first century or earlier

 Probably mid- to second half of first century